aschlesener/advent-of-code-2017/README.md

 ## Running
 All solutions are in Golang.

-For most solutions, a simple `go build` in the folder for the day you want to unwrap will produce an executable that you can run to see the solution for a particular input.
+For most solutions, a simple `go build` in the folder for the day you want to unwrap will produce an executable that you can run to see the solution for a particular input (you can change the input in input.txt).